cristhian2121/playground_git/README.md

 It is a method to select some special commit and moves it or extracts it to another branch.

 Caution: when return our changes with merge it will create a confict

+### git reflog
+It shows all history in git without important if the branch, file was removed

+### git reset --hard/--soft  #commit/HEAD@{5}
+This command is dangerous because change the history of git.

+--soft: maniant your changes in stash and you can return to especific commit

+--hard: return and remove all